spack/spack/lib/spack/spack/cmd/installer/README.md

 # Step 1: Install prerequisites

-Before downloading and configuring spack, we have to prepare our box for the installation.
-The following packages are required to successfully build and run the installer, in addition to running spack in general:
+Before downloading and configuring Spack, we have to prepare our box for the installation.
+The following packages are required to successfully build and run the installer, in addition to running Spack in general:

-* Visual Studio: Explanation, include CMake tools, etc.
+* Visual Studio
 * Python
 * Git
 * CMake